 - Use wearing purple as a conversation starter and share why ending domestic violence is important to you.

-- Share photos of you wearing your purple shirt with Alexandra House at Facebook, Instagram, and/or Twitter.
+- Share photos of you wearing purple with Alexandra House on Facebook, Instagram, and/or Twitter.

 Ask Me Why I Wear Purple Initiative

 We challenge our community to join us in wearing purple and sharing with those who ask, WHY they wear purple.
 Ask Me Why I Wear Purple buttons will be available soon.
 We wear purple to: